35+ Construction Safety Statistics & Injury Numbers (2024)

 Construction Ladder Injury Statistics

-Ladders are essential in construction, but they also contribute to a large number of worksite injuries and fatalities each year.
+Ladders are essential in construction fields, but they also contribute to a large number of worksite injuries and fatalities each year.
 Here are some important statistics about ladder-related incidents in the industry:

 • Ladders caused 161 fatal work injuries in 2020, down 5.8% from 2019.1